 - C. Assessment of strategies to address plant constraints and improve redundancy.
-Review and improvement of plant operational procedures is a continuous improvement process which will continue through Q4 2022. - D. Evaluation and prioritization of potential capital improvement projects to increase redundancy and minimize the risk of flooding.
+Review and improvement of plant operational procedures is a continuous improvement process.
+Updates will be provided as procedures are refined and/or new procedures developed. - D. Evaluation and prioritization of potential capital improvement projects to increase redundancy and minimize the risk of flooding.